rajeshkmalla/CDFQA/README.md

 % If you use this code, please cite
 %  - H. J. Hogben, M. Krzystyniak, G. T. P. Charnock, P. J. Hore and I. Kuprov, Spinach – A software library for simulation of spin dynamics in large spin systems, J. Magn.
 Reson., 2011, 208, 179–194.
 %  - I. Kuprov, Diagonalization-free implementation of spin relaxation theory for large spin systems., J. Magn.
 Reson., 2011, 209, 31–38.

+## Python codes for excuting on quantum computer

+The Run_on_quantum_computer.ipynb file incudes constructing the feed-back based circuits and the procedure for running the circuits iteratively on quantum computer.
+The codes are mostly using Qiskit package (https://github.com/qiskit).
+The file itself only contains the methods for running on local simulator.
+If one want to exicute the circuits with real quantum computer, simply change the variable "backend" accordingly.